eXascaleInfolab/TSM-Bench/README.md

 ```

-- To load Dataset 1 into the database (takes ~ 2 hours)
+- To load Dataset 1 into all the systems (takes ~ 2 hours)

 ```bash
 sh systems/load_all.sh d1